emscripten-forge/recipes/README.md

 Build wasm/emscripten packages with conda/mamba/boa.
 This repository consists of recipes for conda packages for emscripten.

-Most of the recipes have been ported from [pyodide](https://pyodide.org/en/stable/).
+> **Note**

-While we already have a lot of packages built, this is still a big work in progress.
+> We removed boa support from this repository.
+We are now using [rattler-build](https://github.com/prefix-dev/rattler-build)

 > **Note**
-> The recipes used in this repository follow the [Boa recipe specification](https://boa-build.readthedocs.io/en/latest/recipe_spec.html).
+> The recipes used in this repository follow the [rattler-build recipe format](https://github.com/prefix-dev/rattler-build?tab=readme-ov-file#the-recipe-format).

 ## Installing Packages
 We recommend using micromamba to install packages from this channel.